bmurmann/EE628/2_Assignments/README.md

 https://priyanka-raina.github.io/ee372-spring2022/
 * Think about your project topic.
 Do you have a specific idea or do you want to follow the template project?
 * Network with your peers and join a team of 3-4 students.
 Of course, each team must work on the same project topic.
 The idea is to split the work and help each other toward delivering one common chip design per team.
+* Begin installing the design tools on your computer.
+Follow the instructions under "Tools."
+No worries if you can't finish due to some issues; the idea is just to get started.